It’s late; you had a hard day at work.

 - High amounts of sugar lead to insulin resistance and can also lead to diabetes.
-The signs and symptoms of diabetes include increased thirst, increased hunger, frequent urination or urine infections, unexplained weight loss, fatigue, blurred vision and headaches.
+The signs and symptoms of diabetes include increased thirst, hunger, frequent urination or urine infections, unexplained weight loss, fatigue, blurred vision, and headaches.

-- It decreases your body’s production of the appetite control hormone leptin… while simultaneously increasing levels of ghrelin, an appetite-boosting hormone.
-A vicious circle enrolls which makes you eat more and more.
+- It decreases your body’s production of the appetite control hormone leptin… while increasing ghrelin levels, an appetite-boosting hormone.
+A vicious circle enrolls, which makes you eat more and more.

 Some harmful effects of sugar on your health